KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/project/part_2.md

 For loop example:
 `for (var i = 0; i < myArray.length; i++) { }`

-In the Drink Order App code, `myArray` would be substituted with the `cocktail` array so the code loops through the array of drink objects.
+In the Drink Order App code, `myArray` would be substituted with the `cocktails` array so the code loops through the array of drink objects.

 The for loop has three pieces: